nourassili/productreview/readme.md

 # Real-Time Sentiment Analysis Web App

-This is a simple web application that performs real-time sentiment analysis on user-input text using the TextBlob library.
+This is a simple web application that performs real-time sentiment analysis on product reviews and detects fake ones.
 ## Features
 - Input text and receive a sentiment analysis result (Positive, Negative, Neutral).